openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/setup-wizard.md

 The second sentence is very important.
 Please make a backup copy of it e.g. on Google Drive.
 Google Drive is a good place as it is backuped by Google for you.
 Your smartphone or pc can crash and may be you have no actual copy.

-After filling in the password twice please click the "next" button.
+After filling in the password twice please click the "NEXT" button.

 ![image](../images/setup-wizard/Screenshot_20231202_130136.png)